gregcsw/home-assistant.io/source/_components/sensor.glances.markdown

 ## {% linkable_title Setup %}

-This sensors needs a running instance of `glances` on the host.
+This sensor needs a running instance of `glances` on the host.
 The minimal supported version of `glances` is 2.3.
 To start a Glances RESTful API server on its default port 61208, the a test the following command can be used:

 ```bash